laasem/zipfs-law-of-abbrieviation-english-vs-egyptian-arabic/README.md

 python3 script.py
 ```

-**Warning:** Script loads large datasets into memory.
+to run script in a virtual environment.
+Please note that the script loads large datasets into memory and so takes some time to complete.

 When done, run `source .env/bin/deactivate` to deactivate virtual environment.

 ## Credits
+Wikipedia dataset used available [here](https://huggingface.co/datasets/wikimedia/wikipedia).

 Developed as part of the NLP course of the Universitat Pompeu Fabra's Master in Theoretical and Applied Linguistics taught by Professor Thomas Brochhagen.

-Wikipedia dataset used available [here](https://huggingface.co/datasets/wikimedia/wikipedia).